JordanJTY/hotelWeb_Angular-Spring/README.md

   - Angular is a part of the MEAN stack and is very compatible with many code editors.
 It’s also considered to develop dynamic websites and web apps.
 On the other hand, React is widely used to develop reusable HTML elements for front end development.

+  - Regarding the type of apps that are Angular and React, we can highlight that both are Web applications, because they are frameworks that are accessed from the web browser.

 Backend:

 [![Sequelize][sequelize.io]][sequelize.url] to compare with [![Spring][spring.io]][spring.url]